 Insure Equipment at Full Replacement Value

-Make sure your camera gear is insured for the current new replacement cost, not the depreciated or second-hand value.
-Camera technology evolves quickly and replacement costs can be higher than your original purchase price.
+Cover your camera gear for the current new replacement cost, not the depreciated or secondhand value.
+Camera technology advances quickly and replacement costs can exceed your original purchase price.
 Update your equipment schedule annually and add new purchases as you acquire them.

 2

-Maintain a spreadsheet listing every item - serial numbers, purchase dates, purchase prices, and current replacement values.
-Take photos of your equipment.
-This documentation speeds up the claims process enormously and ensures you receive accurate reimbursement if gear is stolen or damaged.
+Keep a spreadsheet listing every item - serial numbers, purchase dates, purchase prices, and current replacement values.
+Photograph your gear.
+This documentation speeds up the claims process enormously and ensures accurate reimbursement if equipment is stolen or damaged.

 3

-Insurers may offer lower premiums if you can demonstrate good security practices - lockable hard cases, vehicle safes, GPS trackers on high-value items, and never leaving gear visible in vehicles.
-Australian Police report equipment theft from vehicles as a common crime affecting photographers.
+Insurers may offer lower premiums when you demonstrate strong security - lockable hard cases, vehicle safes, GPS trackers on high-value items, and never leaving gear visible in vehicles.
+Equipment theft from vehicles is one of the most common claims for Australian photographers.

 4